Rent-To-Own Homes: How the Process Works

 Key insights

-• Rent-to-own agreements allow renters to build up their credit before buying.
+Rent-to-own agreements allow renters time to build their credit and savings before buying a home.

-• Buyers seeking this alternative path to homeownership should be aware of higher costs and the risk of losing any upfront fees and rental credits.
+Buyers considering an RTO agreement may experience higher costs and risk losing any upfront fees and rental credits.

 What are rent-to-own homes?

-A rent-to-own home is one a seller is willing to lease before selling.
-To enter a rent-to-own agreement, the buyer and seller agree to enter a contract in which the seller will pay a set amount of rent for a duration – typically one to five years.
+A rent-to-own home is a property that a seller is willing to lease before selling.
+The buyer and seller agree to establish a rent-to-own contract in which the buyer will pay a set amount of rent for a period of time, typically one to five years.
 At the end of this contract, the seller agrees to sell you the home at the agreed-upon costs.

 Lease option vs. lease purchase